anfractuosity/usbmeter/README.md

 echo "power on" | bluetoothctl
 ```

-It is then recommended to do:
+It is then recommended to do the following, to view a live
+graph of voltage, current and power:

 ```
-usbmeter --addr <ADDRESS>
+usbmeter --addr <ADDRESS> --graph
 ```

 You can also run without the --addr parameter, for the device
 to be detected automatically, however some people have told
 me that this gives 'No services found for address ....' for them.

-# Todo

-* Store data to a user specified file
-* Tidy code

 # Licence